Reichsgau Sudetenland: History

 In the course of the German occupation of Czechoslovakia, on 30 September 1938 the Heads of Government of the United Kingdom, France, Italy, and Germany signed the Munich Agreement, which enforced the cession of the Sudetenland to Germany.
 Czechoslovak representatives were not invited.
 On 1 October, invading Wehrmacht forces occupied the territory.
 The new Czechoslovak-German borders were officially fixed in a treaty on 21 November 1938.
 In consequence, the Czechoslovak Republic lost about one third of its population, its most important industrial area, and also its extended border fortifications.

 Initially, the German Army (Heer) established a civil administration under occupational law.
 On 30 October 1938, Konrad Henlein was appointed Gauleiter and Reichskommissar of Sudetenland.
 The Sudeten German Party was merged into the Nazi Party, all other political parties were banned.
 The Czech population had to accept German citizenship or were expelled and forcibly relocated to the Czechoslovak rump state, which itself from 15 March 1939 was occupied by Germany and incorporated as the "Protectorate of Bohemia and Moravia".

 After the proclamation of the Protectorate of Bohemia and Moravia, the Reichsgau was formally established by law on 25 March 1939, in effect from 15 April, borders were adjusted and the administrative structure was fixed on May 1.
 Konrad Henlein was named Reichsstatthalter.
 The administrative capital was Reichenberg (Liberec).
 Smaller areas in the east, such as the Hlučín Region, were ceded to the Prussian Province of Silesia, while the western and southern Sudetenland territories were attached to the Bavarian Gau Bayreuth as well as to the Austrian Reichsgaue Oberdonau and Niederdonau.

-After Germany's defeat in World War II, the Czechoslovak state was re-established and the Sudeten German population was expelled.
+After Germany's defeat in World War II, Czechoslovakia was re-established as an independent state and the Sudeten German population was expelled.

 The Theresienstadt concentration camp was located in the Protectorate of Bohemia and Moravia, near the border to the Reichsgau Sudetenland.
 It was designed to concentrate the Jewish population from the Protectorate and gradually move them to extermination camps and also held Western European and German Jews.
-While not an extermination camp itself the harsh and unhygienic conditions still resulted in the death of 33,000 of the 140,000 Jews brought to the camp while a further 88,000 were sent to extermination camps and only 19,000 survived.
+While not an extermination camp the harsh and unhygienic conditions still resulted in the death of 33,000 of the 140,000 Jews brought to the camp while a further 88,000 were sent to extermination camps and only 19,000 survived.